-In my last post I said I was getting mighty tired of the whole, “It’s too expensive to eat healthy argument.”
-Since I myself am short on time and far from rich, I thought I’d post some meals we make at home.
+In a previous post I noted that I was getting mighty tired of the whole, “It’s too expensive to eat healthy argument.”
+Since I myself am short on time, and far from rich, I thought I’d post a meal we make at home.

 I figured we’d start with something easy and something that most kids I know will eat.
 When we’re extremely short on time or tired, we tend to make breakfast for dinner.
 It’s not hands-down the healthiest meal we make, but it’s not unhealthy either and it’s a far cry from fast food.
 Also, this meal is super easy and low-cost.